Sundby Boldklub

 Sundby Boldklub (abbreviated Sundby BK or SB) is a Danish football club based in the district of Sundby, Amager Vest, Copenhagen.
-As of the 2024-25 season, the club plays in 3rd Division, the fourth tier of the Danish football league system.
-The club plays homegames at Kløvermarkens Idrætsanlæg while the men’s senior plays at Sundby Idrætspark.
+As of the 2026–27 season, the club plays in 3rd Division, the fourth tier of the Danish football league system.
+The club plays home games at Kløvermarkens Idrætsanlæg while the men's senior plays at Sundby Idrætspark.

 History

 The club was founded in 1922 as Boldklubben af 1922.
 After some time, the club decided to change their name to Boldklubben Sundby.
 In 1945, the club merged with a local team named IK Olympus, creating Sundby Boldklub.
 In 2015, the club was awarded football club of the year in Copenhagen.
-At the end of the 2023-24 season, the club ended in a 1st place in the promotion group, meaning that the club would play in the Danish divisions for the first time ever.
+At the end of the 2023–24 season, the club ended in a 1st place in the promotion group, meaning that the club would play in the Danish divisions for the first time ever.